nusCS2113-AY1819S1/website/schedule/index.md

     {heading: "Can release a product incrementally", priority: "1", file: "project.md#v13"}, {week: "12"},
   {name: "Design"},
+      {heading: "Can apply some more design patterns"}, {location: ["designPatterns", "modelViewController", "what"]},
+        {location: ["designPatterns", "observer", "what"]},
+        {location: ["designPatterns", "abstractionOccurrence", "what"]},
+        {location: ["designPatterns", "more", "otherDesignPatterns"]},
+      {heading: "Can optimize the use of design patterns"}, {location: ["designPatterns", "more", "combiningDesignPatterns"]},
+        {location: ["designPatterns", "more", "usingDesignPatterns"]},
+        {location: ["designPatterns", "more", "vsPrinciples"], omit_evidence: true},
+        {location: ["designPatterns", "more", "otherTypesOfPatterns"]},
     {heading: "Can explain some UML models"},
       {location: ["modeling", "modelingStructures", "deploymentDiagrams"], omit_evidence: true},
       {location: ["modeling", "modelingStructures", "componentDiagrams"], omit_evidence: true},